BerlinUnited/ChalkBot/docs/Raspberry Pi.md

 ![Raspberry Pi Imager](img/chalkbot_raspi/2022-06-18_20-30-20.png)
 *Images were taken from [www.raspberrypi.org](https://www.raspberrypi.org/)*

-Damit sind wir mit dem initialen Setup von Raspberry Pi.
+This brings us to the initial setup of the Raspberry Pi.